Microsoft/azure-docs.pt-pt/articles/active-directory/user-help/my-account-portal-privacy-page.md

 ---
-title: Exibir informações relacionadas à privacidade no portal minha conta – Azure AD
+title: View privacy-related info from the My Account portal - Azure AD
-description: Como exibir suas informações de privacidade na página de privacidade do portal minha conta.
+description: Learn how your organization uses your privacy-related information from the Privacy page of the My Account portal.
 services: active-directory
 author: eross-msft
 manager: daveba